Enterprise-CMCS/managed-care-review/services/storybook/README.md

 # storybook

-This service is a lambda that deploys our Storybook instance to AWS S3.
+This service deploys our Storybook instance to AWS S3.

 ## Significant dependencies